AJ1056682/amin-aissous/README.md

 - 👋 Hi, my name is Amin AISSOUS and I’m a software engineer
 - 👀 I specialize in the field of API management software engineering.
 I have helped many organizations implement APIs by designing and building services and systems that integrate with their existing information systems workflows
-- 🌱 I am currently api leader at the digital factory of totalEnerrgies
+- 🌱 I am currently API leader architect at the digital factory of totalEnerrgies
 - 💞️ I am looking to collaborate on API topics to help TDF better manage their API lifecycle
 - 📫 You can reach on amin.aissous@totalenergies.com or Teams ;)